 Run the cxfs-config command on the metadata server and verify that the client's hostname appears in the cluster database.
-For additional information about the error, review the /var/cluster/ha/log/fs2d_log file on the metadata server.
+For additional information about the error, review the /var/cluster/log/fs2d log file on the metadata server.

 Unable to Achieve Membership